ShanaScogin/BayesPostEst/README.md

 Pr(\text{Volunteering}_i) = \text{logit}^{-1}(\beta_1 + \beta_2 \text{Female}_i +  \beta_3 \text{Neuroticism}_i + \beta_4 \text{Extraversion}_i)
 $$

-`BayesPostEst` functions accommodate GLM estimates for both logit and probit link functions.
+BayesPostEst functions accommodate GLM estimates for both logit and probit link functions.
 The examples proceed with the logit link function.
 If we had estimated a probit regression, the corresponding argument `link` in relevant function calls would need to be set to `link = "probit"`.
 Otherwise, it is set to `link = "logit"` by default.

 # Model estimation

-To use `BayesPostEst`, we first estimate a Bayesian regression model.
+To use BayesPostEst, we first estimate a Bayesian regression model.
 This vignette demonstrates four tools for doing so: JAGS (via the [`R2jags` package](https://cran.r-project.org/web/packages/R2jags/index.html)), [`MCMCpack`](https://cran.r-project.org/web/packages/MCMCpack/index.html), and the two Stan interfaces [`rstan`](https://cran.r-project.org/web/packages/rstan/index.html) and [`rstanarm`](https://cran.r-project.org/web/packages/rstanarm/index.html).

 ## JAGS